open-telemetry/opentelemetry-java-instrumentation/docs/misc/interop-design/interop-design.md

 on the user-brought OpenTelemetry SDK, which is not as clean, but would avoid this issue.

-Users who have configured the underlying SDK / exporter could be surprised that the Java agent takes over, and their configuration work / exporter is not carried over.
+Users who have configured the underlying SDK / exporter could be surprised that the Javaagent takes over, and their configuration work / exporter is not carried over.

 ## Alternate Design 1